 2.0 What's the point of pilots doing all of that?

-Enough of introductory concepts, the question remains:
+Enough of the introductory concepts.
+The question remains:

 Why do pilots say NINER instead of Nine?